Carey Youth Team Policy Document

 When someone attending the place of worship / organisation is known to have abused children the Church Leadership will supervise the individual concerned and offer pastoral care, but in its safeguarding commitment to the protection of children, set boundaries for that person which they will be expected to keep.

-- The Safeguarding Coordinator/Youth Team Elder will make contact with all relevant authorities (eg supervising probation officer, social services, police etc.)
+- The Safeguarding Coordinators/Youth Team Elder will make contact with all relevant authorities (eg supervising probation officer, social services, police etc.)

-- The may also seek advice from other bodies such as The Churches’ Child Protection Advisory Service and the FIEC in drawing up a contract which will set agreed boundaries to the offender’s participation in any Church activities.
+- They may also seek advice from other bodies such as thirtyone:eight and the Fellowship of Independent Evangelical Churches (FIEC) in drawing up a contract which will set agreed boundaries to the offender’s participation in any Church activities.
 The contract will be drawn up in accordance with the best advice at the time of writing.